ShariqBinShoaib/sampleApplication/README.md

 # My App

-This is sample for practice
+This is sample app for practice